HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 ### `<label>` element

-The `<label>` element is the preferred way for [linking input fields with their accessible names](https://developer.mozilla.org/docs/Learn/Forms/Basic_native_form_controls).
+The `<label>` element is the preferred way for <a hreflang="en" href="https://developer.mozilla.org/docs/Learn/Forms/Basic_native_form_controls">linking input fields with their accessible names</a>.
 Using the for attribute to match the id of an input ensures proper programmatic association, improving form usability.
 Furthermore, when the label element is used properly it allows users to click or tap on the label to focus the form field.

 For example: